matinict/Magento2x-Ubuntu-Nginx/mysql.md

 - To delete the old database, type the following command.
 Replace username with the MySQL username, and replace old_dbname with the name of the database to delete:

       mysql -u username -p -e "DROP DATABASE old_dbname"

 - This step is optional.
-You do not have to delete the old database.
-You can now use the new database named new_dbname, which contains all of the tables and data from the old database.
+You do not have to delete the old database.You can now use the new database named new_dbname, which contains all of the tables and data from the old database.